Incoterms 2020: Top Ingredients for International Trade

 DDP – Delivered Duty Paid (Insert place of destination).

-Note: the DPU Incoterms replaces the old DAT, with an additional requirement for the seller to unload the goods from the arriving means of transport.
+Note: the DPU Incoterms replaces the old DAT, with an additional requirement.
+The seller is responsible to unload the goods from the arriving means of transport.

-The four Incoterms 2020 rules for Sea and Inland Waterway Transport are:
+The four Rules for Sea and Inland Waterway Transport

-FAS – Free Alongside Ship (insert name of the port of loading)
+FAS – Free Alongside Ship (insert name of the port of shipment)

 CFR – Cost and Freight (insert named port of destination)